Jan20/blog/src/assets/posts/guides/containerize-Angular-applications/containerize-Angular-applications.md

 As we have seen in the last entry of the series, it is rather simple to containerize a miminal Flask application.
 However, as applications tend to comprise also of a frondend, let's take a closer look at running an Angular application in a Docker container.

-## Step 1: Creating a Angular Application
+## Step 1: Create an Angular Application

 Our Angular application should do not much more than retrieving a message form a backend, such as the Flask application we've created in the apprevious post of the series and displaying it to the screen.
 The easiest to initialize a new Angular application is to use the <code>ng new</code> command provided by Angular's CLI.
 Angular Material is an optional library that provides a range of UI elements, I personally like although not strictly required here.